We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 4. Action Items with Accountability

-"Follow up on pricing" is not an action item.
+"Follow up on pricing" isn't an action item.
 "Sarah to send revised pricing proposal to James by Friday March 22" is.
-AI should extract action items with specific assignees and due dates.
+AI should extract action items as reviewable suggestions, each grounded in an exact transcript quote with the speaker's name and timestamp, so you can verify what was actually said before saving it as a tracked action item with an assignee and due date.

 5. CRM Integration

-If the meeting notes do not end up in HubSpot or Salesforce, they might as well not exist.
+If the meeting notes don't end up in HubSpot or Salesforce, they might as well not exist.
 Sales managers review deals in the CRM, not in a separate note-taking app.
 The data needs to flow automatically.

 6. No Disruption to the Sales Process

 This is where most tools fail.
-If your AI meeting tool sends a bot into your prospect call, you have introduced friction into the sales process.
-You have given the prospect a reason to ask uncomfortable questions.
-You have changed the dynamic of the conversation before it even starts.
+If your AI meeting tool sends a bot into your prospect call, you've introduced friction into the sales process.
+You've given the prospect a reason to ask uncomfortable questions.
+You've changed the dynamic of the conversation before it even starts.

 Evaluating AI Meeting Note Tools: A Framework